Web Accessibility Policy

 - consist of (at a minimum) a participant from each of the following offices or departments: communications and marketing, Center for Student Success, and information technology;

-- develop and define procedures to ensure that web content meets the college’s Web Accessibility Standards;
+- develop and define procedures to ensure that web content meets the university’s Web Accessibility Standards;

 - develop procedures to ensure that web content that does not meet the Web Accessibility Standards is evaluated and, if necessary, remediated within a reasonable period of time; and